tansudasli/bigdata-training/README.md

 ## some notes
 * for general information about cloudera ports, use *cloudera ports.txt*
-* general hadoop commands can be found in *week-3/some hadoop commands.txt* file.
+* general hadoop commands can be found in *week-3*.
 * use *uploadToClouderaStackonGCP* files for detailed commands under week* folders.

 ## cloudera ports